yarf-framework/yarf/README.md

 Extensions and utilities from other frameworks or even the net/http package can be easily implemented into Yarf by just wraping them up into a Resource, just as you would do on another framework by wrapping functions.

-Context handling also shows some weird design across frameworks.
+Context handling also shows some weird designs across frameworks.
 Some of them rely on reflection to receive any kind of handlers and context types.
-Others make you receive some extra parameter in the handler function that actually brokes the net/http compatyibility, and you have to carry that context parameter through all middleware/handler-wrapper functions just to make it available.
+Others make you receive some extra parameter in the handler function that actually brokes the net/http compatibility, and you have to carry that context parameter through all middleware/handler-wrapper functions just to make it available.
 In Yarf, the Context is part of the Resource object and the framework takes care of setting it and make it available for use.

 For all the reasons above and some others, is why there is a new framework in town.